SeaBoiii/seaboiii.github.io/novel/the-abix-chronicle/Chapter19.md

 ---
+layout: chapter
+novel: the-abix-chronicle
+order: 19
-title: Chapter 19 - Last Game at the Hive
+Title: Chapter 19 - Last Game at the Hive
-layout: default
 ---

 ## **Chapter 19: Last Game at the Hive**